Anomaly Detection via Mean Shift Density Enhancement: Discussion

-\paragraph{Beyond anomaly detection: broader applications of density enhancement.} Beyond anomaly detection, MSDE introduces a general paradigm for \emph{density-driven geometric evolution} of data that can be exploited in a variety of downstream tasks.
-The trajectories traced by samples during the mean-shift process encode rich structural information about the data manifold, rather than serving merely as an intermediate step for anomaly scoring.
+Beyond anomaly detection, MSDE introduces a general paradigm for density-driven geometric evolution of data.
+Sample trajectories under mean shift encode rich information about the underlying data manifold, rather than serving solely as an intermediate step for anomaly scoring.

-The paths followed by points as they move toward local density modes can be interpreted as flow lines on the manifold, revealing shared local structure, boundary regions, and transitional states.
-Such trajectory-level information may be used for clustering directly in high-dimensional feature space, without relying on explicit dimensionality reduction.
+The paths traced as points move toward local density modes can be viewed as manifold flow lines, revealing shared local structure, boundary regions, and transitional states.
+This trajectory-level information can be exploited directly for clustering in high-dimensional feature space, without explicit dimensionality reduction.

-The direction and magnitude of shifts in feature space further provide a principled basis for assessing feature relevance: dimensions that consistently drive large displacements may correspond to unstable or discriminative features, while stable coordinates remain largely unchanged.
-In Appendix~\ref{secA2} Figure \ref{fig:mnist_feature_shift}, we visualize the mean absolute per-feature shift induced by MSDE on the MNIST dataset, aggregated class-wise.
-The resulting heatmaps reveal that MSDE concentrates displacement on semantically informative stroke regions rather than background pixels, further supporting the interpretation of MSDE as a structure-aware density enhancement process.
-In addition, the iterative movement toward dense regions implicitly suppresses noise, yielding a density-regularized representation that can benefit downstream tasks such as clustering or classification
+The direction and magnitude of feature-space shifts further provide a principled measure of feature relevance: dimensions inducing large displacements correspond to discriminative or unstable features, while stable coordinates remain largely unchanged.
+As shown in Appendix~\ref{secA2} Figure~\ref{fig:mnist_feature_shift}, MSDE concentrates displacement on semantically meaningful stroke regions in MNIST, supporting its interpretation as a structure-aware density enhancement process.
+The resulting density-regularized representations suppress noise and can benefit downstream tasks such as clustering and classification.